 Take note that consuming cannabis is different from growing cannabis at home for your personal consumption.
 Read and understand local laws beforehand.

-Because of the almost similar chemical structures CBD and THC, the two compounds have almost the same benefits.
-Both compounds provide excellent relief from the same medical conditions.
+Because of the almost similar chemical structures of CBD and THC, the two compounds almost have the same benefits.
+Both compounds provide excellent relief for the same medical conditions.
 But CBD does not have any psychoactive effects that THC has.
-This is one of the reasons why many people prefer the use of CBD than THC strains.
+This is one of the reasons why many people prefer the use of CBD to THC strains.

 In 2018, the FDA approved the drug Epidolex, a prescription drug that contains purified CBD.
-This was and is the only CBD-based drug that is used for the treatment of a rare form of epilepsy called Lennox-Gastaut syndrome or the Dravet syndrome.
+This was and is the only CBD-based drug used to treat a rare form of epilepsy called Lennox-Gastaut syndrome or the Dravet syndrome.